 Different lenses, although similar to the human eye

-Fishes eyes are quite similar to our own eyes in the way they are made up.
-However, the fishes lens are much more rounded and thicker than the likes of us human beings.
-What this means is that the fishes more rounded lenses give them better peripheral vision.
+Fish’s eyes are quite similar to our own eyes in the way they are made up.
+However, the fish’s lenses are much more rounded and thicker than the likes of us human beings.
+What this means is that the fish’s more rounded lenses give them better peripheral vision.
 Fish have better vision in low light because they can focus light on their retinas because of the more rounded lens.

 Some major factors determine the clarity of our water.
-Some of those factors are wind, rain, algae; this also depends on what time of year it is.
+Some of those factors are wind, rain, and algae; this also depends on what time of year it is.
 The winter months are in particular known for the dirty water all around the UK.
-However, round our way, Kent, it can be dirty nearly all the time.
-In fact, conditions for clear water can be tales of two cities.
+However, around our way, Kent, it can be dirty nearly all the time.
+Conditions for clear water can be tales of two cities.

 When the condition seems pretty good, one side of the coast can have clear water.
 For example: If the wind is blowing in a northerly direction, the water is normally dirty around the north side of the coast.
 However, the water around the south side can be clearer.
 So ideally, the best wind for us would be a south-westerly or the wind blowing from the land out to sea.

 Do lures work in dirty water?